watou/vera-ecobee/README.md

 * See about integrating historical energy usage data into the plugin.
 * Report the heating or cooling stage, since ecobee supports multiple heating and cooling stages.
 * More automation.
+* Monitor and manage ecobee's Smart Plugs as individual `urn:schemas-upnp-org:device:BinaryLight:1` devices when used with Smart thermostats.
 * Implement Humidistat functionality to control humidity from Vera.

 ## History ##